What is life like during lockdown in Phi Phi Island?

 During the first week of April medical staff from Phi Phi Hospital checked physically all tourists, local foreigners, Burmese migrant workers, and also all local Thai people.

+We were all called to have our temperature checked and generally checked over.
 The staff also gave us instructions on how to behave, what rules to follow and people who needed were given a surgical mask to wear (by this time most people have been already wearing one).

 LOCALS IN PHI PHI ISLAND